seanpmaxwell/Typescript-Best-Practices/README.md

 People coming from strict OOP environments (like Java) tend to overuse classes, but they do make sense in some situtations.
 Here are some basic guidelines:

-- **Use a class** when you have an object with an internal state that needs to be modified after instantiation.
+- **Use a class** when you have an object with an internal state with functions which modify that internal state.
 - **Don't use a class** soley as a namespace or when you're **assembling and returning an object whose behavior is fully determined at instantiation** with no meaningful **lifecycle** or need for `this`.
 A **factory-function** would be more appropriate here.
-- **Note:** I would also recommend avoiding **classes for handling IO data** (even when you feel tempted to use OOP), because this often leads to:
+- **Note:** I would also recommend avoiding classes for **handling IO data** (even when you feel tempted to use OOP), because this often leads to:
-  - Many unnecessary **constructor calls** to support dynamic behavior, or
-  - A large number of identical `public static` functions
+  - Many unnecessary **constructor calls** to support dynamic behavior, or a large number of identical `public static` functions
-  - It doesn't fit the mental model for classes because values on a data item could be handled outside the class representing it.
-    - For example, in `user.id` _id_ is probably set in the database not by the `user.setId()` function (unless copying it).
+  - IO-data should just be 'acted upon' not do things.
-  - A simpler approach is to handle IO data using **modular-object scripts** and describing data items with **interfaces**.
+  - Use **modular-object scripts** for handling IO-data and describe them with **interfaces**.

-You can see a more thorough list of design rules [here](Design-Rules.md).
+> You can see a more thorough list of design rules [here](Design-Rules.md).

 <a id="enums"></a>
 #### `Enums`